psidnell/ofexport2/doc/templates/README.md

 ### Sorting ###

-By default items are sorted in the order they appear in OmniFocus.
-To specify an alternate order, for example sort by flagged status (unflagged then flagged):

-    of2 -pn proj -ts flagged

-To reverse the order:
+A generally useful commandline, show all tasks prioritised by flagged and sorted by due.

-    of2 -pn proj -ts r:flagged
+    of2 -ti available -ts r:flagged -ts dueDate

+Here, prefixing "r:" on the sort attribute causes the sort to reverse it's order.

 It's possible (much like with filters) to chain multiple sort fields, for example to sort by flagged and then due:

-    of2 -pn proj -ts r:flagged -ts dueDate
+The above will list things in the following order:

+- Flagged items sorted by due date.
+- Unflagged items sorted by due date.

+### Pruning ###

+Sometimes the output is cluttered with empty Contexts, Folders or Projects that you want to keep in OmniFocus but not see in the output.

+Using the **-p** option eliminates them.

 ### Examples ###

+All available tasks:

+    of2 -ti available

+All available tasks but organised by context:

+    of2 -c -ti available

+All available tasks organised by context but excluding the projects themselves:

+    of2 -c -ti available -tx projectTask

-All flagged and available tasks:
+All flagged and available tasks (two forms):

+    of2 -ti flagged -ti available
-    of2 -te 'flagged && available'
+    of2 -ti 'flagged && available'

-All available and tasks overdue tasks or tasks due within the next week:
+All available tasks due within the next week:

-    of2 -te 'available && within(dueDate,"-1y","7d")'
+    of2 -ti 'available && within(dueDate,"today","7d")'

-All contexts that have no tasks:
+All contexts that have no tasks or sub contexts:

-    of2 -c -ce 'taskCount==0'
+    of2 -c -ci 'taskCount==0 && contextCount==0'

 All completed projects, but not their tasks:

-    of2 -pe completed -te false
+    of2 -pi completed -tx true

-Anything (folder, project task - because we're in project mode) that contains "spark plug":
+Anything (folder, project task - because we're in project mode) that contains "spark plug" in upper or lower case:

-    of2 -e 'name.toLowerCase().contains("spark plugs")'
+    of2 -ai 'name.toLowerCase().contains("spark plug")'

 Any task with a note containing "towel":

-    of2 -te 'note!=null && note.contains("towel")'
+    of2 -ti 'note!=null && note.contains("towel")'

 ## Writing a Template ##